Meatloaf: North America

-In the US during the Great Depression, cooking meatloaf was a way for families to stretch the food budget by using an inexpensive type of meat and left-over ingredients.
+In the US during the Great Depression, cooking meatloaf was a way for families to stretch their food budget by using an inexpensive type of meat and left-over ingredients.
 Along with spices, it was popular to add cereal grains, bread or saltine crackers to the meatloaf to add bulk and stretch the meat.
 This tradition of additions still lives on, but with new goals: primarily, producing a lower-fat dish with superior binding and consistency.

 Meatloaf recipes in North America are typically made with a sauce or relish, often applied before cooking.
 Many recipes call for a tomato sauce to be poured over the loaf, which forms a crust during baking.
-A simple brown or onion gravy or a can of cream of mushroom soup can substitute for tomato-based sauce, but the meatloaf is prepared in a similar manner.
+A simple brown or onion gravy or a can of cream of mushroom soup can substitute for tomato-based sauce.
 Barbecue sauce, tomato ketchup, or a mixture of ketchup and prepared mustard may also be used.
-This style of meatloaf may be topped with a "meatloaf sauce" consisting of ketchup and brown sugar.
+This style of meatloaf may also be topped with a "meatloaf sauce" consisting of ketchup and brown sugar.
 Another variety of meatloaf, in the same style, is prepared by "frosting" the loaf with mashed potatoes, drizzling a small amount of butter over the top, and then browning it in the oven.

 Some recipes are even more imaginative.
-There are vegetarian meatloaves, vegan meatloaves, even meatloaves made with ahi tuna, French fries, Fritos, Spanish chorizo, mint and pine nuts.
+There are vegetarian meatloaves, vegan meatloaves, and even meatloaves made with ahi tuna, French fries, Fritos, Spanish chorizo, mint and pine nuts.
 Sculpted versions such as feetloaf are also becoming popular, especially on social media.

 Meatloaf in North America is normally served warm, as part of a main course, but it can also be sliced as a cold cut (and then used in sandwiches).
 This dish can be considered a typical comfort food in Canada and the US, and so it is served in many diners and restaurants.
 Indeed, meatloaf is said to have attained iconic comfort food status along with hamburgers, fried chicken and mac and cheese.
 In a 2007 poll by Good Housekeeping, meatloaf was the seventh-favorite dish of Americans.

 In Puerto Rican cuisine, meatloaf is known as albondigón or butifarrón al horno.
 Puerto Rican style meatloaf is made with ground pork, beef, turkey, adobo, Worcestershire sauce, milk, ketchup, potatoes, red beans, breadcrumbs, parsley, and a hard-boiled egg in the middle.
+Mexican meatloaf is known as albondigón and is small in size.